nf-core/sarek/docs/output.md

 ### Base (Quality Score) Recalibration

 During Base Quality Score Recalibration systematic errors in the base quality scores are corrected by applying machine learning to detect and correct for them.
-This is important, for evaluating the correct call of a variant during the variant discovery process.
+This is important for evaluating the correct call of a variant during the variant discovery process.
 However, this is not needed for all combinations of tools in sarek.
 Notably, this should be turned of when having UMI tagged reads or using DragMap (see [here](https://gatk.broadinstitute.org/hc/en-us/articles/4407897446939--How-to-Run-germline-single-sample-short-variant-discovery-in-DRAGEN-mode)) as mapper.

 For further reading and documentation see the [technical documentation by GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360035890531-Base-Quality-Score-Recalibration-BQSR-).